bullfroggie/Library/README.md

 University related project for the Programming Fundamentals class

 # Getting Started
-This program represents a Library Service where librarians and users can manipulate with the book related data.
-The program is console-based, therefore it should be ran within the editor.
+This program is a CLI implementation of a Library Service where librarians and users can manipulate with the book related data.
+The program should be run within the editor.
 If the program won't run in your editor, delete src. path prefix from the import lines.

 # *** The zipped file is intended for the Professor ***